Writing a résumé specific to environmental work

 - Tests run.
 Beyond equipment and materials, it is important to mention the various tests executed a particular position.
 These may include pH, ammonia, BOD, COD, CBOD, fingerprint analysis, nitrate, nitrite etc. Even the smallest test at a previous position may be a major aspect of a new position, which would stand out to the employer.

 Perhaps the most overlooked section on an environmental résumé is the final section, which lists skills and additional qualifications.
 An environmental résumé should include the following in the skills section:

 - Permits.
 Any permits a candidate has worked with or under should absolutely appear on the résumé.
 One of the most difficult aspects of working in the environmental field is operating under and maintaining compliance with, environmental permits.
 Permits can leap out at employers who struggle with these requirements on a daily basis.
 Including these permits can be the one detail that separates a résumé from the rest of the pile, and therefore lands an interview.

 - Certifications.
 Many environmental service companies bear a huge expense in both time and money in trying to get new employees up-to-date with the certifications required for employment.
 Listing the right certification could save a company thousands of dollars if a candidate is already certified.
 Be sure to review previous positions and include any certifications in this section.

-It is important for job candidates to remember that a résumé is the very first impression made on a potential employer.
-For this reason, each résumé should be tailored to compliment the specific job being applied for.
+It is important for job candidates to remember that a résumé is a very first impression made on a potential employer.
+For this reason, each résumé should be tailored to complement the specific job being applied for.
 Tailoring a résumé for a specific environmental job can be accomplished by altering coursework, and listing a concentration/focus under the education field.
 Listing the equipment used, tests run, and materials worked with at previous jobs.
-Also list any permits and certifications held that will save employers money.
+Also, list any permits and certifications held that will save employers money.
 Remembering to include these elements is key to landing a great environmental career.